 The Flatcal module is run offline on a list of preselected survey data images.
 Input frames will have already been dark-subtracted and linearized.
 The units of the pixel values are native WISE "scaled-slope" units as computed onboard for detector ramps.
 More specifically, they will be in units of scaled DN/SUR, where DN means Data Number and SUR means Sample Up the Ramp.

 1.1.2 Liens

-- Operating without prior uncertainty images has not been implemented. - Second-pass fitting with outlier rejection is under consideration.
+• Second-pass fitting with outlier rejection is under consideration.

 1.2 Applicable Documents

 This subsystem conforms to the specifications in the following project documents: